Cleanskin (film): Plot

 In the present, Ewan and Mark are sent to an abandoned building they are told is the home of a terrorist.
 Ewan confronts the man they find there and interrogates him.
 The man begs for mercy, but Ewan burns him to death.
 Searching the building, Ewan takes the man's jacket.
 Ewan and Mark arrive at a housing estate, where they are noticed by Ash and another man wearing a bulky jacket.
 The unknown man takes off running, and Ash gets away on his motorcycle.
 Mark chases after the unknown man and shoots him dead.
-Mark and Ewan are told by Charlotte that the SIS has found out about their covert mission and is hunting them.
-Later, when Ewan is sleeping in a hotel, Mark breaks in and tries to kill him, only to fail and die in a fight.
-Isolated, Ewan resolves to end the terror cell before he is killed.
+Mark and Ewan are told by Charlotte that the secret service has found out about their covert mission and is hunting them.
+Later, when Ewan is asleep in a hotel, Mark breaks in and tries to kill him, but is himself killed by Ewan.
+Isolated, Ewan resolves to destroy the terror cell before he is killed.
 Using Mark's earpiece, he discovers that Mark's allies are facilitating the next bombing.

 Ash spends time with Kate and leaves her for a final suicide mission.
-Nabil tasks Ash with killing the head of a pro-Iraqi War think tank at his daughter's wedding in London.
+Nabil tasks Ash with killing the American head of a pro-Iraqi War think tank at his daughter's wedding in London.
 Ash makes a video explaining his reasons justifying his planned suicide attack.
 He travels to the wedding reception but is confronted by Ewan.
-Both are wounded in a fight, but Ash gets away.
-Disguising himself as a waiter, Ash makes his way to the reception's head table, but he is shot dead by Ewan.
+Both are wounded in a fight in the kitchens, but Ash gets away.
+Disguising himself as a chef, Ash makes his way to the reception's top table, but he is shot dead by Ewan.
 After disabling the detonator, Ewan leaves the hotel.
 At the exit, Ewan notices men in suits delivering luggage on a trolley into the hotel lobby and then driving away from the hotel.
 Moments later, a bomb hidden in this luggage detonates in the hotel lobby, killing Nabil's targets.

 In the epilogue, Ewan finds a safe deposit box key in the jacket of the man he killed earlier.
 He discovers a folder and video camera.
-He watches the tape, which identifies the man as Hussein Malik, an undercover SIS agent.
-Ewan, after seeing the file and recording, deduces that Charlotte engineered Malik's death, Ewan's assassination attempt, and framed Scott for being corrupt to cover her tracks.
-Ewan confronts Charlotte with the lighter at her countryside mansion and kills her, framing her death as a suicide.
+He watches the tape, which identifies the man as Hussein Malik, like Ewan an undercover secret service agent and former soldier.
+Ewan, after seeing the file and recording, deduces that Charlotte engineered everything including the bombings to facilitate the election of a more right-wing government which would introduce tougher security measures, including her replacing Scott as head of the secret service.
+She used Ewan as she knew how much he hated terrorists after his wife was killed by a terrorist bomb.
+Ewan confronts Charlotte at her countryside mansion and kills her, framing her death as a suicide.